Sorry, you need to enable JavaScript to visit this website.

 • Discharge or release of a patient/resident of any age, who is unable to make decisions, to other than an authorized person

-• Patient death or serious disability associated with patient elopement (disappearance)
+• Patient death or serious injury associated with patient elopement (disappearance)

-• Patient suicide, attempted suicide, or self-harm resulting in serious disability, while being cared for in a health care facility
+• Patient suicide, attempted suicide, or self-harm that results in serious injury, while being cared for in a healthcare setting

 Care management events